Westminster St James: Government

 The parish adopted the Vestries Act 1831 and on 6 April 1832 there was an election of vestrymen by all ratepayers.
 In 1855 the parish vestry became a local authority within the area of responsibility of the Metropolitan Board of Works and the number of elected vestrymen increased by 12.

 Under the Metropolis Management Act 1855 any parish that exceeded 2,000 ratepayers was to be divided into wards; as such the incorporated vestry of St James Westminster was divided into four wards (electing vestrymen): No. 1 or Great Marlborough (12), No. 2 or Pall Mall (12), No. 3 or Church (15) and No. 4 or Golden Square (9).

 The Local Government Act 1894 reformed the method of election for London vestries, with the entire vestry replaced at an election held on 15 December 1894.
 One third of the vestry was then elected every year starting in 1896.

 Poor law

 The parish was independent for the administration of the New Poor Law, until it joined the Westminster Union in 1868.

 Abolition

 In 1889 the parish became part of the County of London and in 1900 it became part of the Metropolitan Borough of Westminster, with the parish vestry replaced by Westminster City Council.
-It was abolished as a civil parish in 1922.
+On 1 April 1922 the parish was abolished to form City of Westminster.